 Elements related to data and display scales

-ENC Features are grouped into DataCoverage features and aggregated into datasets.
-Each DataCoverage feature contains attributes named optimumDisplayScale, minimumDisplayScale and maximumDisplayScale.
+ENC Features are contained within DataCoverage features and aggregated into datasets.
+Each DataCoverage feature contains attributes optimumDisplayScale, minimumDisplayScale and maximumDisplayScale.
 The algorithm which must be used for the selection and rendering of ENC features is contained in Appendix E – Dataset Loading and Display (Rendering) Algorithms

 ENC scale